oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 This feature defines access to mint and burn functionality defined by the [minter](#minter-functionality) feature.

-* `USE_NULL_MINTER_ADMIN` - a contract will have no minter admin.
+* `USE_NULL_MINTER_ADMIN` - contract does not have a minter admin.
 If either `CAN_MINT` or `CAN_BURN` feature is selected, anyone can mint or burn tokens.
-  This is also the default option if no mint or burn feature is selected.
+  This is also the default option if no mint or burn feature are selected
-* `USE_ADMIN_AS_MINTER` - a contract admin can also mint and burn tokens.
+* `USE_ADMIN_AS_MINTER` - contract admin can also mint and burn tokens
-* `USE_MULTI_MINTER_ADMIN` - a contract can have multiple minter admins that can mint and burn tokens.
-Minter admin list is separate from the contract admin(s).
+* `USE_MULTI_MINTER_ADMIN` - contract can have multiple minter admins that can mint and burn tokens.
+Minter admin list is separate from the contract admin(s)

 ### Contract Specification Example